• About

 • 🍽 More Vegan Dessert Recipes

-• Sweet and juicy blueberries become thick and jammy, warm cinnamon and brown sugar adds deeper flavor, and buttery and fluffy biscuits (if you're a biscuit-lover, try my buttermilk maple biscuits and potato biscuits with caramelized onion and dill) are topped with a light sprinkling of sugar to add a slight crunch.
+• Sweet and juicy blueberries become thick and jammy, warm cinnamon and brown sugar adds deeper flavor, and buttery and fluffy biscuits are topped with a light sprinkling of sugar to add a slight crunch.

 • Healthy dessert option that's packed with blueberries, which are full of fiber as well as vitamins and minerals.
 It's dairy-free, egg-free, and made more nutritious by using brown sugar and old-fashioned oats.